 How to Make Valentine’s Day Deviled Eggs – Step by Step

-1. Add six large eggs to a pot of cool water, then place them on the stove and boil them for 25 minutes.
+1. Add six large eggs to a pot of cool water, then place them on the stove and boil them for 20 minutes.
 Once boiled, place them in a bowl of cold water for 10 minutes.
-Refrigerate for 1-2 hours.

 2. Once the eggs are cool, remove the shells by carefully tapping around the center and peeling.
 Crack and peel very carefully so the egg is pristine and free of tears and dents.

 4. Slice a tiny bit off the bottom so your deviled eggs sit perfectly flat.
 This will prevent them from sliding around the plate.

 6. Push the yokes through a mesh strainer.
 This will break up the yokes and ensure that your filling is perfectly smooth when you mix in your other ingredients.

 7. Gently wash and dry your egg-halves with a paper towel to make them extra perfect.